This site provides information using PDF, visit this link to download the Adobe Acrobat Reader DC software.

 Paired with the U.S. News Best High School Rankings for 2015, whose College Readiness Index for Gloucester County High Schools had us leading in performance and participation on Advanced Placement (AP) tests by seniors (both AP performance by seniors and AP participation by seniors), you get a clearer picture that our high school is not only offering challenging, rigorous courses to students, but that our results are indicative of performance as well.

-Congratulations to Superintendent Joseph Jones for being named 2015 Gloucester County Superintendent of the Year by the Gloucester County Superintendents Roundtable!
+Former Superintendent Joseph Jones was named 2015 Gloucester County Superintendent of the Year by the Gloucester County Superintendents Roundtable.
 “It is nice to be recognized locally by people who know the good work accomplished in the Woodbury City Public Schools,” Superintendent Jones said.
 “We are proud of our National Demonstration School status in the AVID program, our leadership in student performance in the Advanced Placement testing program, our unique pilot program with Rowan College of Gloucester County where 20% of our seniors take college courses on the college campus, a one-to-one Chromebook initiative in the elementary grades, and our expanding preschool program for children as young as three years of age.
 Woodbury is an exciting and powerful place to work as an educator.”

 U.S. News’ Best High School Rankings for 2015 offer a College Readiness Index for Gloucester County High Schools.
 This formula combines performance and participation on Advanced Placement (AP) tests by seniors, AP performance by seniors, and AP participation by seniors.
 Woodbury High School led in all three categories!
 See how we compare to other South Jersey schools with this chart.

-WHS history teacher Kathryn Bourquin receives an ‘Honorable Mention’ in SJ Magazine’s Top Teachers 2015!
+WHS history teacher Kathryn Bourquin received an ‘Honorable Mention’ in SJ Magazine’s Top Teachers 2015.
 Read about the touching nomination she received from sophomore Jaquan Solomon.

 The Woodbury City Public School District received funding for the fourth straight year to participate in the 2015 Summer Food Service Program, a federal program from the United States Department of Agriculture.
 The program has expanded to serve free lunch in both July and August to those under 18 years of age.